svakulenk0/IR_Ex1/README.md

 You should provide an executable searcher.sh file that given the necessary parameters generates a ranked list as above.

-Your task is to modify your implementation of the BM25 scoring function and create a new similarity class called BM25L as in the paper, which introduces a parameter δ.
-For your experiments, you may fix the parameter to a standard value 0.5, but you have to expose it as a system property.
-Repeat your search from above with your newly implemented scoring function as indicated in the evaluation section.
+Your task is to modify your implementation of the BM25 scoring function and create a new similarity class called BM25Fs, which introduces the four different ways to calculate the IDF of a term (F1, F2, F3, and F4).
+For your experiments, you may fix the method to F1, but you have to expose it as a system property..
+Repeat your search from above with BM25 and your newly implemented class as indicated in the evaluation section.

 ## Evaluation